-Keeping that in mind, we, at Intellipaat have come up with this tableau desktop Cheat Sheet for you to make you experience with Tableau even better.
+Keeping that in mind, we, at Intellipaat have come up with this tableau desktop Cheat Sheet for you to make your experience with Tableau even better.

-This cheat sheet has been designed, assuming that you have basic idea about what is Tableau and why is it used.
-This cheat sheet will provide you all the basics of Tableau desktop that you need to know to get started with Tableau
+This cheat sheet has been designed, assuming that you have a basic idea about what is Tableau and why is it used.
+This cheat sheet will provide you with all the basics of the Tableau desktop that you need to know to get started with Tableau

 Tableau connects to all popular types of data sources, you can perform management tasks on the data sources:

-Extracts of tableau data is a compressed snapshot of the data.
+Extracts of tableau data are compressed snapshots of the data.
 You can use these extracts to employ a tableau functionality that is not available or supported in the original data.

 - Extraction of data is done by following:

-- Applying Extract Filters to create subset of data.
+- Applying Extract Filters to create a subset of data.

 - To add more data for an already created extract:

-Are you interested in learning Tableau course in Bangalore from Experts?
+Are you interested in learning the Tableau course in Bangalore from Experts?

 Sometimes you will need to join data from different sources or tables in order to perform data analysis tasks.
 Tableau also provides the following data joining functionalities: